Trump, Kim arrive for US-North Korea summit - Journal du Cameroun

 Washington is demanding the complete, verifiable and irreversible denuclearisation of the North, while Pyongyang has so far only made public pledges of its commitment to the denuclearisation of the peninsula — a term open to wide interpretation — while seeking security guarantees in return.

+In a report describing Kim’s departure from Pyongyang, KCNA said a “changed era” had come about, adding that views on achieving denuclearisation and a “permanent and durable peace-keeping mechanism on the Korean Peninsula” would be exchanged at the summit.

-Former US deputy secretary of state Richard Armitage expected little progress on the key issue of defining denuclearisation.
+But former US deputy secretary of state Richard Armitage said he expects little progress on the key issue of defining the parameters of denuclearisation .

 “The success will be in the shutter clicks of the cameras,” he said.
 “They both get what they want.”